top of page

 12

-We collected together our best poems about Parklife, and then practised performing them to each other in a safe and kind way.
-We got in contact with the people who ran the local library and asked to present our poems to them and the local community.
-We were quite nervous when we presented the poems, but everyone was very appreciative.
-The local people asked us lots of questions about the project, and we were able to answer them very fully.
+The Toolkit shows how communities can run events like 'Book Nights' or reading groups.
+For example, one group got in contact with the people who ran the local library and asked to present their poems to them and the local community.
+The local people asked them lots of questions about the project, and they were able to answer them very fully.
 It was a good experience to feel their interest and curiosity.
-They invited us back to do more events.
+They invited them back to do more events.
 It was a great connection to make.

 IMG_6092.JPEG

-As you can see, we've had a great time bringing our very own Parklife Project to life...
+As you can see, communities have had a great time bringing our very own ParkLife Project to life...

 ...but everyone's journey is different!
 You'll have opportunities to plan and execute different types of events, and conduct different types of creative research depending on what your park needs.
 Ready to find out more?